TODO: this page is still under construction!

 Full names also up-front the requisite mental effort for figuring out what a variable is and does.
 That itself is valuable.

 I have worked with a lot of scientific software, and it is unfortunately the worst in this regard.
 Everything is named with symbols as they appear in formulas and equations.
 Even if the symbol is well-established within the field (e.g. H for Hamiltonian in certain physics contexts), using the full name eliminates any ambiguity and should be what is done.
-If I had my way, I'd even call symbols like π or e something like ‘CIRCUMFERENCE_TO_DIAMETER_RATIO’ and ‘NATURAL_EXPONENTIAL_BASE’ in code, but I know that that battle's been lost.
+If I had my way, I'd even call symbols like or something like ‘CIRCUMFERENCE_TO_DIAMETER_RATIO’ and ‘NATURAL_EXPONENTIAL_BASE’ in code, but I know that that battle's been lost.

 Ideally, well written code describes what it is doing already.
 Good naming should play into that too.
 One should just be able to read the code to see what it is doing.
 Consequently, comments should be used to describe that which the code does not easily signify: intent.
 Why are things done the way they are?
 However, comments should be wielded carefully; comments are not checked for correctness and they become yet another part of the codebase that must be maintained.
 Old, or worse, wrong comments are more destructive than a lack of comments.